navibyte/geospatial/dart/geodata/README.md

 ## Features

-✨ New: Updated with latest [geobase](https://pub.dev/packages/geobase) version 0.3.0 based on [Dart](https://dart.dev/) SDK 2.17, and no long with dependency on [geocore](https://pub.dev/packages/geocore).
+✨ New: Updated with latest [geobase](https://pub.dev/packages/geobase) version 0.3.0 based on [Dart](https://dart.dev/) SDK 2.17, and no longer with dependency on [geocore](https://pub.dev/packages/geocore).

 Key features: